pub struct Parser<'a> {

 fn build_plan(self) -> Result<Plan, ParseError>

-Build the plan from the parser state.
+Build the plan from the parser state with warning collection.